Local approximations of global Hamiltonian from inclusion of algebras: Operator Algebraic Structures of -Nuclearity

 \subsubsection{$L^2$-Nuclearity and discrete spectrum in CFT}

 In the context of algebraic quantum field theory, $L^2$-nuclearity is usually proved using representation theory.
 For example, in the context of massless Lorentzian conformal field theories of dimension $d + 1$, the global conformal group $SO(d + 1, 2)$ admits (holomorphic \footnote{For our discussion on the discreteness of the spectrum of conformal Hamiltonian, holomorphicity is not essential.
 However, it is important when constructing modular conjugation.}) discrete series representations \cite{knapp}.
 By the well-known Harish-Chandra rank conditions \cite{knapp}, the existence of discrete series representations is equivalent to the condition that the global conformal symmetry group admits a compact Cartan subgroup.
 By definition, this compact Cartan subgroup is compact and Abelian (i.e. a torus) \footnote{It should be noted that such a (maximal) torus is not unique.
 In fact, any semi-simple Lie group admits many maximal tori, all of which are conjugate to one another.
 For our discussion, we fix a maximal torus.}.
 By the general representation theory of compact Abelian groups, any discrete series representation of the global conformal symmetry group can be decomposed into a direct sum of one-dimensional irreducible representations of the chosen compact Cartan subgroup.
 Hence the operators in the compact Cartan subgroup have discrete spectra and the direct sum decomposition is the eigen-space decomposition of these operators \footnote{The operators in the compact Cartan subgroup are unitary.
-The corresponding generators are unbounded self-adjoint operators, whose spectra are also discrete.}.
+The corresponding generators are unbounded self-adjoint operators, whose spectra are also discrete.}\footnote{The eigen-space decomposition exists because the generators of the unitaries in the compact Cartan subgroup have discrete spectra.}.
 Using root space decomposition, one can construct raising/lowering operators for each generator of the compact Cartan subgroup.
 Then it is not difficult to see that any irreducible discrete series representation must have lowest (or highest) weights.
-In turn, this shows that the generators of the compact Cartan subgroup must also have bounded spectra.
+In turn, this shows that the generators of the compact Cartan subgroup must also have spectra bounded from below (or above).
 In physics, we typically assume the spectra are bounded from below.